pivotal-cf/docs-book-cloud-cache/README.md

+# docs-book-cloud-cache
+Last update: 31-Aug-2023, Dave Barnes

+This repo is no longer in active use.
+It supported Bookbinder compilations of the Pivotal Cloud Cache (PCC) product, later renamed to GemFire for VMs and now known as VMware GemFire for Tanzu Application Service (GemFire for TAS).

+Versions 1.9 through 1.12 have been converted to PDF format and archived.
+The PDFs and the Bookbinder builds from which they were generated have been checked in under their respective versions in this repo.

+Docs for v1.13 onward are conducted in VMware DocWorks, not Bookbinder, and are generated from the `docs-gemfire-for-tas` repo.

+Versions 1.8 and earlier have not been archived as PDFs.

+The remainder of this README describes the now-obsolete Bookbinder process and is retained here for historical reference.

 #  Cloud Cache for PCF Documentation Book

 This project creates and publishes the documentation for Cloud Cache for PCF as a web application.